 Another major issue with someone providing tips to hundreds of people is the damage it does to the odds.
 Remember, winning long-term is all about value.
 If a horse is 12/1 in the morning but is backed hundreds of times with tens of thousands of pounds wagered in total, bookies have no choice but to slash the odds to cover their liability.
 By the time you see the tip, it may no longer represent value.

 Let’s face it; when you use a tipping service, the only thing you care about is getting a winner, regardless of the odds.
 For instance, you may receive odds of 1.78 on winning a coin toss.
 Even if you win, it is a bad value bet as the true odds should be 2.00.
-Tipsters live and die on ROI and Strike Rate, and inflate the latter by picking short-odds favourites that don’t offer long-term value.
+Tipsters live and die on ROI and Strike Rate, and inflate the latter by picking short-odds favorites that don’t offer long-term value.

 The Guaranteed Winner